pritshah9/age_classification_596E/README.md

 **Basic Usage**

 1. In the command line, run `python3 server.py` to run the server.
 2. Then run `python3 client.py --input <test_data>` where test_data is the folder containing input images you would like to classify.
+Upon receiving response, it will be printed out unless output file is specified.
 3. `--output <outfile>` optional argument may be used to specify the output file name to store the response array as a npy file.

 **Optional CLI arguments**